Cambridge Healthtech Institute’s 5th Annual

 Understanding HMTs and HDMs in Disease

-Technological Advances for Interrogating Histone Methylation, Histone Methyltransferases and Demethylases in vivo
+- Technological Advances for Interrogating the Histone Methylation, Histone Methyltransferases and Demethylases in vivo

 Discovery to Lead

-Strategies for Discovery and Development of Novel Chemical Matter, Including: High-Throughput Screening, Virtual Screening, Fragment/Structure-Based Design, Chemoinformatic Approaches
+- Strategies for Discovery and Development of Novel Chemical Matter, Including: High-Throughput Screening, Virtual Screening, Fragment/Structure-Based Design, Target Protein-Protein Interactions

 Preclinical and Clinical Development

-If you are interested in speaking, please click here to submit a proposal.
+If you are interested in speaking, please click here.

 All proposals are subject to review by the Scientific Advisory Committee to ensure the highest quality of the conference program.
 Please note that due to limited speaking slots, preference is given to pharmaceutical and biotech companies, regulators and those from academia.
 Additionally, vendors/consultants who provide products and services to these biopharmaceutical companies are offered opportunities for podium presentation slots based on a variety of Corporate Sponsorships.

 For questions or suggestions about the meeting, please contact: